lino-framework/book/docs/specs/vat.rst

 VAT areas
 =========

+When your business is located, e.g. in Belgium and you buy goods or services from France, Germany and the Netherlands,  then these countries are called "intra community".
+Certain VAT rules apply for all intra-community countries.
+We don't want to repeat them for each country.
+That's why we have VAT areas.

-A **VAT area** is a group of countries for which same VAT rules apply in the the country of the :term:`site operator` .
+A :term:`VAT area` is a group of countries for which same VAT rules apply in the country of the :term:`site operator` .

+     are used to group countries into groups where similar VAT regimes are available.

+    See :class:`VatAreas`.

 >>> rt.show(vat.VatAreas, language="en")
 ======= =============== ===============